mph-/lcapy/doc/tutorial.rst

 Modified nodal analysis
 -----------------------

 Lcapy uses modified nodal analysis for its calculations.
-For reactive circuits it does this independently for the DC, AC, and transient components nad uses superposition to combine the results.
+For reactive circuits it does this independently for the DC, AC, and transient components and uses superposition to combine the results.
 For resistive circuits, it can perform this in the time-domain.

 Here's an example with an independent source (V1) that as a DC component and an unknown component that is considered as a transient component: